ashleychontos/pySYD/docs/overview.rst

 #. ``fit_background`` : optimizes the global fit by selecting the best-fit stellar background
    model, correcting the power spectrum using this model, and then fitting for the global parameters numax and dnu

+The main purpose for the first module is to inform the second module, the latter which does a bulk of the heavy lifting within this framework.
+Find excess will provide a rough estimate for numax, which is translated into a frequency range in the power spectrum that is believed to exhibit characteristics of p-mode oscillations.
+Fit background will then mask this region out to model the corresponding white and red noise contributions present in the power spectrum.
+The stellar background contribution is corrected for, where then the global asteroseismic parameters like numax and dnu can be more accurately derived.
+Ultimately, the second module
+is where all parameters and uncertainties are derived.

 .. note::

-    By default, both of these modules will run and is the recommended procedure if no prior stellar information is provided (i.e in star_info.csv, see below for more details).
+    By default, both of these modules will run and is the recommended procedure if no star information is provided (i.e in star_info.csv, see below for more details).

-    If stellar parameters (i.e. radius, effective temperature, surface gravity) are provided, ``pySYD`` will estimate a value for numax using a scaling relation.
-The first module can therefore be bypassed, which will use the estimated numax as an initial starting point for the second module.
+    If stellar parameters like the radius, effective temperature and/or surface gravity are provided, ``pySYD`` can estimate a value for numax using a scaling relation.
+Therefore the first module can be bypassed, which will use the estimated numax as an initial starting point for the second module.

-    There is also an option to directly provide numax in the csv, which will override the value found in the first module.
+    There is also an option to directly provide numax in the **info/star_info.csv** (or via command line, see advanced usage for more details), which will override the value found in the first module.
 Therefore, we suggest using this if you think the value found in the first module is not the correct value.
-This will ensure that the second module will instead center around the desired numax.
+This will ensure that the second module is properly centered around the correct numax.

 =========================